 PhD in Sanskrit Syllabus

-The PhD Sanskrit is a 3 - 6 year postgraduate program that provides in-depth knowledge of Sanskrit language and its history.
-Given below is the 3 year PhD Sanskrit syllabus at BHU, Varanasi:
+A PhD in Sanskrit provides in-depth knowledge of the Sanskrit language and its history.
+Given below is the PhD Sanskrit syllabus at BHU, Varanasi:

 PhD in Sanskrit Job Profiles